vivialves/animal_cnn/README.md

 ```

 ## 🛠️ **Features**
-Preprocessing: Image augmentation techniques such as rotation, flipping, and scaling.
+- Preprocessing: Image augmentation techniques such as rotation, flipping, and scaling.
-Custom Training Loop: PyTorch-based implementation of forward pass, backpropagation, and optimization.
+- Custom Training Loop: PyTorch-based implementation of forward pass, backpropagation, and optimization.
-Metrics Tracking: Training and validation loss/accuracy graphs, confusion matrix, and classification reports.
+- Metrics Tracking: Training and validation loss/accuracy graphs, confusion matrix, and classification reports.
-Multi-Model Support: Easily switch between different architectures for experimentation.
+- Multi-Model Support: Easily switch between different architectures for experimentation.

 ---

+## 🔧 **Technologies Used**
+- **Python**: PyTorch, TorchMetrics
+- **Visualization**: Matplotlib, Seaborn, ScikitLearn,

+---

 ## 🔍 **Future Work**
-Add additional architectures (e.g., ResNet, DenseNet).
+- Add additional architectures (e.g., ResNet, DenseNet).
-Fine-tune hyperparameters for improved accuracy.
+- Fine-tune hyperparameters for improved accuracy.
-Deploy the model with a web interface using Streamlit or Flask.
+- Deploy the model with a web interface using Streamlit or Flask.
-Experiment with transfer learning for faster convergence.
+- Experiment with transfer learning for faster convergence.

 ---